UmidMamasoliev/guestbook_chat_app/README.md

 2. Set up Firebase Authentication and Firestore for your project
 3. Add the Firebase configuration files to the app
 4. Run the app using the Flutter command line tools

-## Contributions
-Contributions are welcome!
-If you find a bug or have a feature request, please submit an issue or pull request.